DmytroOrlov/dmytroorlov.github.io/_posts/2017-03-08-functional-programming-motivating-example.markdown

 categories: fp
 ---

-Scala is a multi-paradigm general-purpose programming language providing support for functional programming.
+Scala is an object-oriented multi-paradigm programming language providing support for functional programming.
 Let's dig into it.

 ## An example from the standard library